 If your agency’s systems aren’t ready to handle a demanding retainer client, the client’s going to fire you mid-retainer because you keep missing deliverables—a contract won’t save you if you’re consistently incompetent.

 Let’s look at the pros and cons, so you can decide what’s right for your digital marketing agency.
+I also share how to pitch retainers to clients, and add value without decimating profits.

 The Light Side: Pros of Doing Retainer-Based Work